Katharine Hayhoe: Outreach to Christian communities

+In a 2019 op-ed in the New York Times titled "I’m a Climate Scientist who believes in God", Hayhoe explains that, “I chose what to study precisely because of my faith, because climate change disproportionately affects the poor and vulnerable, those already most at risk today.
+To me, caring about and acting on climate was a way to live out my calling to love others as we’ve been loved ourselves by God."

 In 2009, she and her husband, Andrew Farley, co-authored a book called A Climate for Change: Global Warming Facts for Faith-Based Decisions, which outlines the ways in which climate science reflects conservative Christian beliefs.
 The book resulted in word-of-mouth referrals across various Christian communities, who began to invite Hayhoe to speak at Christian colleges, churches, and other conservative groups.
 In the book, she stated that acceptance of climate change does not mean "that we have to believe in evolution or a four billion year old earth".
 Notably, when Hayhoe first met her husband and co-author, he was skeptical of global warming, but shifted his views.
 She notes that she was able to change his mind over the course of a year and a half, with the help of data collected on a NASA website that documents rising global temperatures over time.
 Hayhoe has recognized that those debates with her husband sharpened her skills as a communicator engaging audiences skeptical of climate science.

 The effectiveness of her outreach efforts to Christian communities have been the subject of study.
 She delivers lectures that are rooted in scripture and focus on the benefits of collective action to mitigate the effects of climate change.
 A 2017 study tested the effectiveness of a climate lecture Hayhoe delivered to students at the predominantly evangelical school Houghton College, in which she devoted time to a discussion of theology-based ethics and delivered information about climate change through a lens of evangelical tradition.
 Following her lecture, students exhibited more willingness to accept that global warming is a true phenomenon and had an increased awareness of the expert scientific consensus.
+A subsequent study showed that the more doubtful the audience, the greater the gains after listening to a recorded presentation by Hayhoe on climate science, impacts, and solutions.

-In an interview with ThinkProgress, Hayhoe notes: "When we tie that to our Christian values there’s no conflict.
+In an interview with ThinkProgress, Hayhoe said: "When we tie that to our Christian values there’s no conflict.
 In fact, quite the opposite – our faith demands that we act on this issue."